Andrew-E-UTA/stae/README.txt

 2) Dynamic Arrays
     - Generic functionality for User defined dynamic arrays of primitive and complex types
         - Credit to Tsoding's NOB for his dynamic array implementation, this is based off that heavily
+3) Linked List
+    - Generic functionality for User defined linked lists of primitive and complex types
+        - implemented with xor nodes and a linked list struct that hold the head and tail